AlejandroD999/Demo--Quiz-Ball-App/README.md

 ![CogniTriv logo](https://github.com/AlejandroD999/CogniTriv/blob/master/assets/icon/gui_icon.png)

 # About
-CogniTriv is a prep tool designed to provide an engaging and efficient way to <b>learn</b> from a wide range of topics.
+CogniTriv is a prep tool designed to provide a more engaging and efficient <b>learning</b> experience from a wide range of topics.
 With access to over <i>200,000</i> questions across diverse categories, it allows users to sharpen their knowledge, <i>practice</i>
 recall, and <i>build confidence</i> through
 repetition and challenge-based learning.

 # Purpose
-Through the use of CogniTriv it's easier to; <b>gain hands-on experience</b> with real question formats, become more comortable under pressure.
-It's not just about memorization--it's about broadening your horizons, reinforcing your strenghts, and improving your response accuracy through practical engagement.
+CogniTriv makes it easier to gain hands-on experience with real question formats and become more comfortable under pressure.
+This is not just memorization.
+The goal is to broaden your knowledge, reinforce strengths, and improve response accuracy through practical engagement.

 # Installation